Updated 11th January 2026

 NETSPOT (USA) or SOMAKIT TOC (Europe) is not PRRT but it is the commercial name for the radiopeptide used in Gallium 68 (Ga-68) PET diagnostic scans.

 Together they form a ‘theranostic pair’.
-Theranostics is apt as together (NETSPOT / SOMAKIT TOC and Lutathera), both target NETs expressing the same somatostatin receptor, with Lutathera intended to kill tumor cells by emitting a different kind of low-energy, short-range radiation than that of the diagnostic version.
+Theranostics is apt as together (NETSPOT / SOMAKIT TOC and Lutathera), both target NETs expressing the same somatostatin receptor, with Lutathera intended to kill tumour cells by emitting a different kind of low-energy, short-range radiation than that of the diagnostic version.

 Moreover, thanks to the theranostic approach that nuclear medicine allows, Novartis/AAA’s NETSPOT/SomaKit TOC products will be able to determine when Lutathera is the appropriate treatment.